epinio/docs/docs/howtos/install_epinio_on_k3d.md

 ### Install Epinio on the Cluster

-Follow ["magic" DNS setup](../installation/magicDNS_setup.md) to define the domain name you will use for Epinio.
+Follow [wildcard DNS setup](../installation/wildcardDNS_setup.md) to define the domain name you will use for Epinio.

 Then, continue with the [Epinio installation process](../installation/install_epinio.md).